69th Annual Workers' Compensation Educational Conference (WCI)

 - Select work area

 - Add-on to plan by selecting safety guidelines from a checklist

 - Preview and/or save safety plan

 The plan is downloadable as a word document so that employers can add details specific to their company and save it to their desktop or upload the tailored plan back into the system where it may be accessed at any time, from any location.
 In addition to the plan, you will receive free self-inspection checklists, the ability to create multiple plans, and the freedom to adapt a plan to your specific industry.

 According to Dr. David Michaels, Assistant Secretary of Labor, "The Bureau of Labor Statistics estimates that approximately 3.3 million serious work-related injuries and about 4,300 fatalities occurred in 2009.
 The human cost of preventable workplace injuries and deaths is incalculable.
 However, according to the 2010 Liberty Mutual Workplace Safety Index, the direct cost of the most disabling workplace injuries and illnesses in 2008 amounted to $53.42 billion in U.S. workers compensation costs, more than one billion dollars per week.
 This money would be better spent on job creation and innovation.
 Injury and illness prevention programs are good for workers, good for business and good for America."

 The consultation programs goal is to protect workers and help employers profit from a safer workplace.
 The mission is to save lives by reducing workplace injuries and illnesses and assist Florida’s small businesses in profiting from safety.

 USF SafetyFlorida Consultation Program, funded by OSHA and the state of Florida provides free and confidential services to small businesses.
-For more information or the request a complimentary consultation, visit www.usfsafetyflorida.com or call toll-free 1-866-273-1105.
+For more information or to request a complimentary consultation, visit www.usfsafetyflorida.com or call toll-free 1-866-273-1105.

 New National Emphasis Program - Isocyanates